E-Newsletter - Spring 2017

 At 21 years old, Rayna Mathis, a recent graduate from the Department of History, is off to a fantastic start in her career.
 She graduated in the Spring of 2016 at just 20 years old, having already launched her career as a museum professional.
 Rayna currently works as Coordinator for School and Educator Programs at the Seattle Art Museum (SAM), a position she has held since May of 2016.
 Her position primarily involves working with schools and educators, but she has also had the opportunity to… Read more

 Held annually in early summer at the University of Victoria in British Columbia, the Digital Humanities Summer Institute (DHSI) is one of the most significant gatherings of digital humanists in the world.
 It brings together scholars from across more than a dozen disciplines to address the most pressing theoretical and practical issues facing the field.
-During a five-day period of intensive workshops, seminars, and lectures, participants share ideas and methods, and develop expertise in using… Read more
+During a five-day period of intensive workshops, seminars, and lectures, participants share ideas and methods, and develop… Read more

 Faculty News Professor Jordanna Bailkin received a Society of Scholars Fellowship at the Walter Chapin Simpson Center for the Humanities for 2017-18.
 Professor Arbella Bet-Shlimon received the UW Distinguished Teaching Award.
 She is one of only seven faculty members across all three campuses to be recognized with the honor.
 Professor Madeleine Dong (at left) was awarded the Vincent Y.C.
 Shih Professorship in China Studies in October 2016.
 A ceremony to mark the recognition took place in April… Read more